-The identified need presented in this Non-Network Options Report is driven by Energex not meeting its Safety Net obligations.
+The identified need presented in this DPAR is driven by Energex not meeting its Safety Net obligations.
 Specifically, an outage of the existing transformer at SSLGV leads to a Safety Net load at risk of 4.6MVA in 2021/22 which increases in future years.
 Figure 7, Figure 8 and Table 3 in Section 3.3 outlines the load reduction and operating profile required to reduce or eliminate the Identified Need.

-In respect of the requirements under 5.17.4(e)(4), any non-network option will contribute to power system security and reliability to the extent that the solution solves the Safety Net limitation.
+With regard to the requirements of clause 5.17.4(e)(4) of the NER, any non-network option will contribute to power system security and reliability to the extent that the solution solves the Safety Net limitation.
 The contribution to power system fault levels is not an issue for this limitation.